 Madeira: what to do, see and experience on this beautiful island?

 Funchal – the city of the most beautiful gardens and Cristiano Ronaldo

 Funchal is the capital of Madeira.
 The picturesque streets of the old town create a pleasant, relaxing atmosphere, the harbour restaurants cook with the “freshest ingredients”, you can smell the surrounding ocean in the air while walking along the promenade.
-Don’t miss out the cable car trip to the Monte mountain, that proudly towers over the whole of Funchal.
+Don’t miss out on the cable car trip to the Monte mountain, which proudly towers over all of Funchal.

 There are other gardens in the city that will blow your mind away in the same way.
 Madeira Botanical Garden is home to a lot of kinds of parrots, while Palheiro Gardens and Orchid Gardens are full of thousands of orchid species.

 On the way back from Monte, we recommend you to try an adrenaline-fuelled ride on the traditional wooden sledges that are as typical to Madeira as gondolas are to Venice.
 Ernest Hemingway also fell in love with this type of transportation.